 According to various sources, including the BFI DVD Audio Commentary, the BBC received anywhere in the region of 20,000-500,000 phone calls to the main switchboard - comprising a mixture of complaints, praise and enquiries as to whether the show was real or not.
-During an interview with Samhain Magazine in 1996, utilising a breakdown from British Telecom, producer, Ruth Baumgarten also estimated 100,000 calls during the peak five minutes of telephone activity, and as many as 1,000,000 calls in total, throughout the evening.
+During an interview with Samhain Magazine in 1996, utilising a breakdown from British Telecom, producer, Ruth Baumgarten also estimated 100,000 calls during the peak five minutes of telephone activity, and as many as 1,000,000 calls from viewers in total, throughout the evening.

-That said, in 1992, Anne Robinson stated on Points of View that there had been 835 calls to the Duty Office in which 382 people said the show had been an "insult to their intelligence," 275 found it to be in "poor taste," 62 just had a "general moan," and 116 "thoroughly enjoyed it."
+However, in 1992, Anne Robinson stated on Points of View that there had been 835 calls to the Duty Office in which 382 people said the show had been an "insult to their intelligence," 275 found it to be in "poor taste," 62 just had a "general moan," and 116 "thoroughly enjoyed it."
 During the edition of Biteback that discussed the show, host Sue Lawley claimed there had been 20,000 calls made to the BBC Switchboard following transmission.

-According to the E4 clip show X Rated: Top 20 Controversial TV Moments, Ghostwatch garnered 2215 official complaints following transmission.
+According to the E4 clip show X Rated: Top 20 Controversial TV Moments, GHOSTWATCH garnered 2215 official complaints following transmission.

 WHERE CAN I FIND THE DELETED SCENES THAT AREN'T PRESENT ON THE DVD RELEASE?

-An interesting theory that might help explain this strange effect concerns the so-called 'banning' of Ghostwatch, and how viewers naturally resorted to using their imaginations to help fill in the uncertain gaps in their memory.
-So, just to reiterate - the ghost never dances on the lawn, the camera didn't follow Sarah as she descended into The Glory Hole and no, we never did see the exploded glass table described by the frightened telephone caller..! :)
+An interesting theory that might help explain this strange effect concerns the so-called 'banning' of GHOSTWATCH, and how viewers naturally resorted to using their imaginations to help fill in the uncertain gaps in their memory.
+So, just to reiterate - the ghost never dances on the lawn, the camera didn't follow Sarah as she descended into The Glory Hole and no, we never did see the exploded glass table described by the frightened telephone caller..!

 ...
 ANY MORE TRIVIA?